kevintruong/til/POSIX,-Part-1:-Error-handling.md

 On Linux,calling `read` and `write` to a local disk will normally not return with EINTR (instead the function is automatically restarted for you).
 However, calling `read` and `write` on a file descriptor that corresponds to a network stream _can_ return with EINTR.

 ## Which system calls may be interrupted and need to be wrapped?
-Use man the page!
+Use the man page!
 The man page includes a list of errors (i.e. errno values) that may be set by the system call.
 A rule of thumb is 'slow' (blocking) calls (e.g. writing to a socket) may be interrupted but fast non-blocking calls (e.g. pthread_mutex_lock) will not.

-From the linux signal 7 man page.
+From the linux signal 7 man page:

 "If a signal handler is invoked while a system call or library function call is blocked, then either:
 * the call is automatically restarted after the signal handler returns; or